 While data collection efforts are extensive, there are limitations and resulting bias if there remain non-participating providers nationally.
 As complications and device failure management may occur at institutions outside the Registry network, data pertaining to failures may be missed.
 Furthermore, patients entered in AJRR prior to 2017 (≥1,000,000) do not have Level II elements (post-operative complications or comorbidity data) included, limiting the Registry’s ability to risk-adjust outcomes.
 Also, while participants are “required” to submit Level II data, not all are doing so, or are unable to submit all Level II data.

-This project aims to conduct anonymous data linkages of Registry data with Real-World Data (RWD) sources, including private claims databases within the NESTcc Network Collaborators, from Mayo Clinic (Optum Labs) and HealthCore.
-A data linkage, supported by Weill-Cornell Medical College as an honest broker, is being put into place between AJRR and HealthCore, which has longitudinal data through private payer claims on ~350,000 TKA patients.
-In addition, data is being collected through OptumLabs, with data on over 121,000 total knee arthroplasty (TKA) patients and analyzed through Mayo Clinic.
+This project aimed to conduct anonymous data linkages of Registry data with Real-World Data (RWD) sources, including private claims databases within the NESTcc Network Collaborators, from Mayo Clinic (Optum Labs) and HealthCore.
+A data linkage, supported by Weill-Cornell Medical College as an honest broker, was put into place between AJRR and HealthCore, which has longitudinal data through private payer claims on ~350,000 TKA patients.
+In addition, data was collected through OptumLabs, with data on over 121,000 total knee arthroplasty (TKA) patients and analyzed through Mayo Clinic.
 Linkages provide a valuable resource for determining more accurate device performance, survivorship, and surgical outcomes, thereby supporting standardized post-market surveillance reporting mechanisms.